juliuspr/on-hornplaying/content/introduction.md

 In fact, all three parts are both conceptual and practical.
 By playing we engage in implicit theorizing and lived philosophy.
 By listening and participating we acquire knowledge about the music that we are listening to and the contexts in which we participate in.

 The Reading part is also a very practical endeavour.
 Reading itself is not some sort of metaphysical activity: its very practical.
 Making sense of the content is also practical, and requires reflection, discussion, trying out.

+## Goal

+An account that is Vygotskian and sociological